aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 <h3>Power boxes</h3>
 <p>Interactive applications that load and save files present a small problem:
 since the user might load or save anywhere, it seems they need access to the whole file-system.
-The solution is a &quot;powerbox&quot;.
+The solution is a "powerbox".
 The powerbox has access to the file-system and the rest of the application only has access to the powerbox.
 When the application wants to save a file, it asks the powerbox, which pops up a GUI asking the user to choose the location.
 Then it opens the file and passes that back to the application.</p>